 Q. Does this apply to me?

 Some exceptions include property transfers during the administration of a decedent’s estate, transfers between co-owners, transfers to trusts, transfers to a spouse or registered domestic partner (including in the event of marriage dissolution or separation), or transfers because of a foreclosure or similar process.
 Additionally, no physical improvements to the sidewalk are required during the construction or conversion of Accessory Dwelling Units (ADUs) (Gov. Code, § 65852.2).
 However, this exception does not apply to a title transfer of a property with an existing ADU.

 Q. What is the process to certify my sidewalk?

-If your sidewalk requires repair, you will need to hire a licensed contractor who will obtain a Curb-Gutter-Sidewalk repair permit to complete the repairs.
-After repairs are completed, the licensed contractor (or professional engineer or licensed architect) self-certifies that the work has been performed according to code and completes a Certificate of Compliance through the DOT Permit Counter.
-Note: You do not need to wait for a City inspection to receive your Certificate of Compliance does not provide authorization to begin construction on repairs larger than 25 square feet.
+If your sidewalk requires major repair, you will need to hire a licensed contractor who will obtain a Curb-Gutter-Sidewalk repair permit to complete the repairs.
+After repairs are completed, the licensed contractor (or professional engineer or licensed architect) will apply for a Sidewalk Compliance Certificate to attest that the repair and full sidewalk adjacent to your property is compliant.
+Note: a Sidewalk Certificate of Compliance does not provide authorization to begin construction on repairs larger than 25 square feet.

-If your sidewalk does not require repair, you will need a licensed contractor (or professional engineer or licensed architect) to self-certify that the sidewalk is in compliance and complete a Certificate of Compliance through the DOT Permit Counter.
+If your sidewalk does not require repair, you will need a licensed contractor (or professional engineer or licensed architect) to inspect the sidewalk and to apply for a Sidewalk Certificate of Compliance at the OakDOT Permit Counter or DOTOnlinePermits@oaklandca.gov.
 Again, you do not need to wait for a City inspection to receive your Certificate of Compliance.

 Q. How do I know if my sidewalk requires repair?